SafeExamBrowser/seb-testing/win/2.2pre/README.md

 - If SEB cannot terminate or force quit prohibited applications (Config Tool / Applications / Prohibited Processes) because they are running with other user permissions, then the exam is blocked and SEB asks to enter the quit/restart password (which exam supervisors/supporters should know) to continue.

 Known limitations:
-- seb2 doesn't yet use SEB settings for setting the browser User Agent.
-- seb2 doesn't yet delete the seb2 browser profile folder using the setting "Remove browser profile" (Browser pane in Config Tool).
-It might be necessary to delete the folder %APPDATA%\SafeExamBrowser\Profiles after updating SEB, because the seb2 browser caches also some of its code files in this folder.
-- The seb:// and sebs:// URL protocols are not yet registred in the system in this preview version build.
 - This build does not yet automatically generate URL filter rules when external additional resources are added.
 Activate URL filtering and create filter rules manually.

 This document is subject to change, if you're testing SEB 2.2 please check out this document regularly.